 - The platform is handling administration and attracts both borrowers and investors.

-In return for a fee, the platform handles administration, the loan contract, take care of missed payments, make sure borrowers pay on time, deal with bad payers and sort out the legal issues of retrieving as much of the loan as possible in the case of a bankruptcy or loan default.
+In return for a fee, the platform handles administration and the loan contract, takes care of missed payments, makes sure borrowers pay on time, deals with bad payers and sorts out the legal issues of retrieving as much of the loan as possible in the case of a bankruptcy or loan default.

-In traditional P2P business lending, the risk of investors is placed at the borrower.
+In standard peer-to-peer business lending, the risk of investors is placed at the borrower.
 This means that if the borrower does not pay back the borrowed amount the investor might lose capital.
-Consequently, a platform that uses the traditional P2P lending business model is dependent on its market position and on having a reputation as a fair and profitable marketplace for facilitating loans.
+Consequently, a platform that uses the standard P2P lending business model is dependent on its market position and on having a reputation as a fair and profitable marketplace for facilitating loans.

 P2P Lending Business Model 2: P2P Lending with Loan Originators

-Compared to traditional P2P lending, the second business model involves an extra layer, a loan originator, which makes it a bit less intuitive to understand for investors.
+Compared to standard peer-to-peer lending, the second business model involves an extra layer, a loan originator, which makes the loan process a bit less intuitive to understand for investors.

 Loan originators have traditionally been focused on mortgage loans, but many have seen a potential in the peer-to-peer lending market.
-Here, loan originators can find financing for their loans by making agreements with P2P lending platforms that their loans can be facilitated on their marketplace.
-At the same time, this provides P2P lending platforms with a steady flow of loans for their lenders to invest in.
+Here, loan originators can find financing for their loans by making agreements with peer-to-peer lending platforms that their loans can be facilitated on the platform’s marketplace.
+At the same time, this provides platforms with a steady flow of loans for their lenders to invest in.

-The use of loan originators in P2P lending started in 2009 when Twino as the first P2P lending platform started using loan originators as a key element of their business model.
-Since then many platforms have followed and some of the largest and most famous P2P lending platforms today are operating using this business model, e.g. Europe’s largest P2P lending platform Mintos.
+The use of loan originators in P2P lending started in 2009 when Twino as the first peer-to-peer lending platform started using loan originators as a key element of their business model.
+Since then many platforms have followed and some of the largest and most famous P2P lending platforms today are operating using this business model with a prominent example being Europe’s largest P2P lending platform Mintos.

-Business model 2 is illustrated below – again with the supply side in blue and the demand side in red, but added to the illustration is the loan originator as a provider of loans to the P2P lending platform:
+P2P Lending Business model 2 is illustrated below – again with the supply side in blue and the demand side in red.
+In this illustration, we have added the loan originator as a provider of loans to the platform:

-In business model 2, loan originators take care of the demand-side by providing loans to the platform, which enables platforms to focus their marketing only on attracting lenders/investors (the supply-side).
+In this business model, loan originators take care of the demand-side by providing loans to the platform, which enables platforms to focus their marketing only on attracting lenders/investors (the supply-side).
 Thus, the main difference between business model 1 and business model 2 is that the loans available for investing in business model 2 is originated outside of the platform.
-This allows the platform to facilitate larger loan volumes faster and provide a more stable short-term cashflow compared to platforms using the traditional P2P lending business model.
+This allows the platform to facilitate larger loan volumes faster and provide a more stable short-term cashflow compared to platforms using the standard P2P lending business model.
 However, it also makes the loan process and risk structure less transparent to investors.

 Buyback Guarantees and Other Insurance Products

-At first glance, this might seem safer than traditional P2P lending, but in the end, the one that pays your return as an investor is the one borrowing the money.
-In P2P lending, the ultimate risk of losing capital for investors is when borrowers do not pay back the money they have lent.
-Compared to the traditional P2P lending business model, P2P lending with loan originators moves the risk to the loan originator company that in the end has its risk at the borrowers.
-The incentives for the P2P lending platform to make sure the loans on their platform is worthy of investment might, therefore, be weaker than in traditional peer-to-peer lending.
+At first glance, this might seem safer than standard P2P lending, but in the end, the one that pays your return as an investor is the one borrowing the money.
+It is therefore important to remember that the ultimate risk of losing capital for investors in peer-to-peer lending is when borrowers do not pay back the money they have lent (at least if you know how to avoid investing in a peer-to-peer lending scam).
+Compared to the standard P2P lending business model, peer-to-peer lending with loan originators moves the risk to the loan originator company that in the end has its risk at the borrowers.
+The incentives for the peer-to-peer lending platform to make sure the loans on their platform is worthy of investment might, therefore, be weaker than in standard P2P lending.
 However, there are also benefits of using platforms operating with loans covered by a buyback guarantee, such as better predictability of the cashflow and interest earned from your portfolio of loans.

-Pros & Cons: Traditional P2P Lending vs. P2P Lending with Loan Originators
+Pros & Cons: Standard P2P Lending vs. P2P Lending with Loan Originators

 |Business Model 1||Business Model 2|